Rosneft: Initial public offering of 2006

 In July 2006, Rosneft placed 15% of its shares traded with a total value of US$10.7 billion in an initial public offering (IPO) at the London Stock Exchange, the Russian Trading System, and the Moscow Interbank Currency Exchange.
 Part of the shares were distributed among the Russian population through banks such as Sberbank and Gazprombank.

 The Federal Service for Financial Markets authorized the placement and circulation outside the country of a 22.5% stake in Rosneft.

 Rosneft announced a placement value of US$5.85–7.85 per share and global depository receipt (GDR), based on the company's capitalization after consolidation of US$60–80 billion.
-It was planned to place shares for at least US$8.5 billion in order to repay loans to Western banks, including interest and taxes.
+It planned to place shares for at least US$8.5 billion to repay loans to Western banks, including interest and taxes.

 On 14 July, the official results of the placement value were announced.
 Shares were priced at US$7.55, almost at the upper end of the price band, resulting in Rosneft's capitalization—taking into account the upcoming consolidation of its subsidiaries—at a value of US$79.8 billion, making Rosneft surpass Lukoil as the largest oil company in Russia.
-Investors bought 1.38 billion shares for US$10.4 billion: 21% of the shares were bought by strategic investors, 36% from international investors from North America, Europe, and Asia, 39% from Russian investors, and 4% from Russian retail investors.
-49.4% of the total IPO volume accounted for four investors, including BP for US$1 billion, Petronas for US$1.5 billion, and the CNPC for $0.5 billion.
-Individuals submitted applications for the purchase of 99,431,775 shares of the oil company, and as a result, most of the new shareholders were individuals; partly because of this IPO was given the unofficial name of "people's."
+Investors purchased 1.38 billion shares for US$10.4 billion: 21% of the shares were acquired by strategic investors, 36% by international investors from North America, Europe, and Asia, 39% by Russian investors, and 4% by Russian retail investors.
+49.4% of the total IPO volume was accounted for by four investors, including BP for US$1 billion, Petronas for US$1.5 billion, and the CNPC for US$0.5 billion.
+Individuals submitted applications for the purchase of 99,431,775 shares of the oil company.
+As a result, most of the new shareholders were individuals, partly because this IPO was given the unofficial name of "people's."

-Rosneft's IPO became the largest in the history of Russia and the fifth in the world in terms of the amount of money raised at the time.
+Rosneft's IPO became the largest in Russian history and the fifth-largest in the world at the time, in terms of the amount of money raised.
 The announced amount could increase by another US$400 million if the global placement coordinators realize the option of buying another 53 million GDRs of Rosneft at the price of placement within 30 days.